 During the term of an uncleared swap, a Fund is usually required to pledge to the swap counterparty, from time to time, an amount of cash and/or other assets equal to the total net amount (if any) that would be payable by a Fund to the counterparty if the swap were terminated on the date in question, including any early termination payments.
 Periodically, changes in the amount pledged are made to recognize changes in value of the contract resulting from, among other things, interest on the notional value of the contract, market value changes in the underlying investment, and/or dividends paid by the issuer of the underlying instrument.
 Likewise, the counterparty may be required to pledge cash or other assets to cover its obligations to a Fund.
-However, the amount pledged are made available to a Fund may not be sufficient to cover all the amounts due to a Fund and a Fund may sustain a loss.
+However, the amount pledged may not always be equal to or more than the amount due to the other party.
+Therefore, if a counterparty defaults in its obligations to a Fund, the amount pledged by the counterparty and available to a Fund may not be sufficient to cover all the amounts due to a Fund and a Fund may sustain a loss.